 There are 21 IB World Schools in Jordan, and all bar one are authorised to offer the International Baccalaureate Diploma.
 10 of these schools teach all three programmes.

 The International Academy – Amman combines the IB Diploma and Middle Years Programme with the International Primary Curriculum developed by Fieldwork Education in the UK.

-Jordan has four schools accredited by the Council of International Schools, including the IAA and the International Community School, which offers IGCSEs and A-levels and is also a member of the group British Schools in the Middle East.
+Jordan has six schools accredited by the Council of International Schools, including the IAA and the International Community School, which offers IGCSEs and A-levels and is also a member of the group British Schools in the Middle East.